Managing Jobs

 Job Offsets

-Just as execution engines maintain the last-saved offset for some origins when you stop a pipeline, Control Hub maintains the last-saved offset for the same origins when you stop a job.
+Just as Data Collector and Transformer engines maintain the last-saved offset for some origins when you stop a pipeline, Control Hub maintains the last-saved offset for the same origins when you stop a job.

 Let's look at how Control Hub maintains the offset for Data Collector pipelines.
 Control Hub maintains the offset for Transformer pipelines the same way: